ste-depo/scRNA_2024_mouse_glioma/README.md

 * Pipeline.Rmd:
   Script for importing data from cellranger output, perform filtering and integration

-* Pipeline.html:
-  Knit to HTML output of Pipeline.Rmd

 * SourceFunctions.R
   Custom R functions that are required to execute Pipeline.Rmd